alshedivat/al-folio/_posts/2024-01-07-python-quirks.md

 (False, 1)
 ```

 The walrus operator is present in the first line of the `is_divisor` function.
-On the one hand, the `if` clause will evaluate the expression `x % y` (false if the remainder is 0; true if it's any other number).
-Additionally, it is setting the remainder variable to `x % y`.
-This makes the code more readable.
+It allows two things to happen at once.
+First, the `if` clause will evaluate the expression `x % y` (false if the remainder is 0; true if it's any other number).
+Additionally, it is setting the `remainder` variable to `x % y`.
+This makes the code easier to understand, since `remainder` is only defined if it is going to be used.

 # Sorting by complex criteria

 The [`list.sort`](https://docs.python.org/3/library/stdtypes.html#list.sort) method orders a list's elements in ascending order.
-This is possible when the items have defined the `<` operator, as is the case for floats, integers and strings.
+It will work as long as the items have defined the `<` comparison operator, as is the case for floats, integers and strings.
 However, in some cases that operator might not be implemented, or might not be making the comparison that we care about.
 The `key` argument is helpful in those cases:

 ```python
 class Animal: